Stereum - click to expand

 probable Stereum complicatum © James Hilliard

-Stereum ochraceoflavum
+Stereum ochraceoflavum PN+FL -

-A common hairy capped
+A hairy capped

-species with a fringed edge, dull
+species with a very fringed edge, dull

-Stereum cf gausapatum
+Stereum cf gausapatum EU -

-don't have European sequences yet to see if our species is the real thing.
+see if our species is the real thing or a sister species.

-Stereum cf rugosum
+Stereum cf rugosum EU - Pale

-Pale brownish instead of bright orange.
+ochre to pinkish-brownish instead of bright orange.
 Also a

 resupinate

-Stereum cf sanguinolentum
+Stereum sanguinolentum EU

-common, similar looking resupinate red bleeder,
+- A similar looking resupinate red bleeder,

-Mostly a cap, attached to the wood at a single point only, dull orange
+S. subtomentosum is mostly a cap, attached to the wood at a single point only, dull orange

 underneath, staining yellow-orange when scratched.